 Lalith Athiappan worked as the lead developer on the tech behind the app while employed as a research assistant.
 Having studied for his first two degrees in India, he says MDX offered him an entry point for business he would never have had otherwise.
 He joined technology company Global Noticeboard (GNB) as a KTP associate to work on a social networking platform to link parish church congregrations around the country, and went on to become a full-time employee.
 He is now a director of GNB and with their support, his own company is building a technology platform for estate agents to handle sales and lettings.

 Professor Balbir Barn says: "The UK Youth Justice sector is significantly underfunded, and innovations such as the MAYOT app could radically change practice for those working in this area and improve the life chances of young people caught up in the system.
 The app has undergone a recent upgrade and will be deployed in a London borough later this year.
 Most recently, the Essex Youth Offending Service have expressed intent to deploy the app within their provision.
 We really would encourage the Youth Justice Board to take the lead in promoting the adoption and use of this app by youth offending teams across the country.

 Lalith Athiappan says: "The development of the app had many technical challenges as you would expect, but perhaps the most useful experience was participating in the value-sensitive co-design process and working closely with the young people and practitioners.
 This style of requirements gathering is now being used in my software development company in India".

 MAYOT received funding from the Nominet Trust (since renamed the Social Tech Trust).
-The App was trialled with six Youth Offending Teams – three in London, two in South Central England, and one shire YOT in another region.
+The app was trialled with six youth offending teams (YOTs) – three in London, two in South Central England, and one in another region.
 Three YOTs in London, Worcestershire and Oxford plus two police forces sat on the advisory board, and the concept has been presented to other YOTs including Essex.